deepaksood619/deepaksood619.github.io/docs/computer-science/interview-question/aws-tech-other-questions.md

 - Drinking sip sip water or glass of water
 - Eating 3 big meals vs 6 small meals
 - Drinking just after eating or not

+### Others

+- Which are the loudest / softest cultures in the world